Cindy597/msan622/final-project/README.md

 # Discussion #

 # Dataset #
-My dataset is about dress sales for 550 different types of dresses distinguished by `Dress ID`.
-The dataset includes historical sales records from 2013/04/02 to 2013/12/30, and several features, for example 'style', 'price', 'size' and so on.
+My dataset is about dress sales of 550 different types of dresses distinguished by `Dress ID`.
+The dataset includes historical sales records from 2013/04/02 to 2013/12/30, and several features, for example 'style', 'price', 'size' and etc.
-And there is a binary variable called 'Recommendation' to indicate whether a dress is recommended for other customers or friends.
+Also, there is a binary variable called 'Recommendation' to indicate whether a dress is recommended for other customers or friends.

 The following is a three-sample subset to show what my dataset looks like: